The Cairnwell

 The name The Cairnwell translates from Scottish Gaelic as “Cairn of Bags”.

 The Cairnwell is rated Easy (difficulty 1/5).
-Route difficulty varies — check the Munros app for detailed ratings on each route.
+Route difficulty varies across the 2 available routes.